Mangerrione/NanoMig-DB9/README.md

-this fork will connect a 2nd DB9 port to the NanoMig
+the goal of this fork is to connect a 2nd DB9 port to the NanoMig core

 # NanoMig